home-assistant/home-assistant.io/source/_components/sensor.gtfs.markdown

 - [Bay Area Rapid Transit (BART)](http://www.bart.gov/schedules/developers/gtfs) - The light rail system for the San Francisco Bay Area.
 - [Metropolitan Transit Authority of New York City (MTA)](http://www.bart.gov/schedules/developers/gtfs) - Provides separate data feeds for subway, bus, LIRR and Metro-North of the greater New York City metropolitan region.
-- [GBRail.info](http://www.gbrail.info/) - Provides data feeds for most if not all rail companies in the Britain.
+- [GBRail.info](http://www.gbrail.info/) - Provides data feeds for most if not all rail companies in Britain.

 You need to download a GTFS ZIP file and put it into a folder named `gtfs` in your configuration directory.
 For ease of use, it is suggested that you rename the file to just the agency/data source name (i.e. `bart.zip` instead of `google_transit_20160328_v1.zip`).
 You can also unzip and place a folder in the `gtfs` folder.